Share

 • Make sure vaccinations are up to date.
 Some diseases (such as rubella and chicken pox) can harm a developing baby, so it’s important to be vaccinated prior to becoming pregnant.

 • Maintain good health.
-Ensure that any infections or other contagious conditions are treated promptly – ideally prior to becoming pregnant.
+Ensure that any infections or other contagious conditions are treated promptly, ideally before becoming pregnant.

 During Pregnancy

 • Have regular prenatal care.
 Pregnant women need to begin having prenatal care as soon as they suspect they are pregnant.
-This is a benefit for both mother and baby throughout the pregnancy.
+Problems with the placenta or fetal membranes can cause or contribute to the development of cerebral palsy if not detected promptly and managed appropriately.

 • Reduce the chances of infection or illness.
-Expectant mothers should wash their hand thoroughly and often to avoid infections and sicknesses.
+Expectant mothers should wash their hands thoroughly and often to avoid infections and illnesses.
 Additionally, when moms-to-be run a fever, feel sick, or have other symptoms of illness or infection, they should consult their doctor right away.

 • Get a flu shot.
-Women who expect to be pregnant during flu season, or who are already pregnant before flu season, should get a flu shot.
-They are not shown to be harmful to unborn babies, and it may provide the protection needed to prevent a serious influenza case.
+Women who expect to be pregnant during flu season or who are already pregnant before flu season should get a flu shot.
+They are not shown to be harmful to unborn babies, and they may provide the protection needed to prevent a serious influenza case.

 • Have an Rh factor test.
 All expectant mothers should have this test to ensure that there isn’t an incompatibility between them and their unborn babies.
 If there is, the condition can be treated, and the pregnancy and baby can proceed as normal.
-Without treatment, there are negative outcomes that may occur.
+Without treatment, adverse outcomes may occur.

 During Labor and Delivery